Weybridge: Residential development

 Although Weybridge was still only a small village in the early 18th century, a high proportion of the residents were members of the aristocracy.
-In 1724, the rector noted that it was increasingly becoming a place for "gentile retirement" and recorded eighteen upper-class families living in the area.
-The settlement was dominated by two estates: Portmore Park, to the north west of the centre, was the seat of the Colyear family, the Earls of Portmore; Oatlands Park, to the east, had been built on the former deer park belonging to Oatlands Palace and was purchased by Prince Frederick, the Duke of York and Albany, in 1790.
+In 1724 the rector noted that it was increasingly becoming a place for "gentile retirement" and recorded eighteen upper-class families living in the area.
+The settlement was dominated by two estates: Portmore Park, to the north west of the centre, was the seat of the Colyear family, the Earls of Portmore; Oatlands Park, to the east, had been built on the former deer park belonging to Oatlands Palace and was purchased by Prince Frederick, Duke of York and Albany, in 1790.

 Georgian-style houses at the north end of Hanger Hill, constructed in the late 1990s (Note: The houses were designed by the architect Robert Adam (b.
 1948) and were built on the site of the former Stag and Hounds public house, facing the Cricket Green.)

 Towards the end of the 18th century, Weybridge was beginning to expand beyond its medieval footprint.
 In 1800, Weybridge Heath, an area of common land to the south east of the village centre, was enclosed.
 The Byfleet and Weybridge Inclosures Act 1800 (39 & 40 Geo.
 3. c. lxxxvii) enabled the Duke of York to purchase almost the whole of St George's Hill and to add it to the Oatlands Estate.
 Four years later, Hanger Hill, one of the roads running across the heath, was laid out and plots alongside it were sold for housebuilding.

 The Duke of York sold Oatlands Park in 1824, but the new owner, Edward Hughes Ball Hughes, was forced to lease the house and the surrounding 900 acre to Francis Egerton, 1st Earl of Ellesmere, three years later.
 The remainder of the Oatlands estate was sold in stages between 1828 and 1846.
 Housebuilding began almost as soon as the land was released, stimulated in part by the opening of Weybridge railway station in 1838.
 The majority of the houses in Oatlands village were completed by 1859.
-Oatlands Park House was sold to the developer W. G. Tarrant in 1909.
+Oatlands Park House was sold to the developer Walter George Tarrant in 1909.